The Problem

 - Java and Python for data processing and benchmarking workflows infrastructure.

-- Observatory backend: Python (FastAPI as REST API paradigm) and javascript (Node/Express.js).
+- Observatory backend: Python (FastAPI as REST API paradigm) and JavaScript (Node/Express.js).

 - Java for REST and graphQL services of the scientific benchmarking, and Python for accessory REST services.